martinthomson/quic-tls/draft-thomson-quic-tls.md

 * The server transitions to using 1-RTT keys after sending its Finished message.
   This causes the KEY_PHASE bit to be set to 0 if early data was accepted, and 1 if the server rejected early data.
+  TODO: I think you're saying that every key transition result in a change to the value of this bit.
+That makes sense to me.
+But I'm not understanding the point about rejecting 0-RTT data.
+Is that the same thing as rejecting the handshake?
+I'm guessing not.
+I think I'm not quite able to follow the different values for this bit in all situations.
+Perhaps it would make sense to show some example with 0-RTT accepted and rejected.

 * The client transitions to 1-RTT keys after sending its Finished message.
   Subsequent messages from the client will then have a KEY_PHASE of 0 if 0-RTT data was sent, and 1 otherwise.
+  TODO: Hm.
+This seems to suggest that after the client transitions to forward secure (aka after the handshake is complete), the value of this bit will not be predicatable.
+This scheme will definitely work, but I think it's a tiny bit undesirable.
+I alluded to this above, but it would be great if we could get away with not actually needing to send this bit on most packets.
+Perhaps we can chat about how to do this.
+Perhaps we could use more bits, but arrage that, say, the value of 0 (which would be implcit if not extra public flags bytes are present) means the first post handshake key.

 * Both peers start sending messages protected by a new key immediately after sending a TLS KeyUpdate message.
 The value of the KEY_PHASE bit is changed